wubrg/fantasy_sports/football/draft.md

 Players selected in the snake draft `will` count against the starting auction budget of $200 based on the keeper rules noted above.
-They are treated as `first time keepers` for the new teams.

 It is `not` required that new teams select any keepers in the snake draft.